H. G. Carrillo: Background

-Herman Glenn Carroll was born on April 26, 1960 in Detroit to educated, African-American parents who had themselves been born and raised in Michigan.
+Herman Glenn Carroll was born on April 26, 1960, in Detroit to educated, African-American parents who had themselves been born and raised in Michigan.
 By the 1980s, he had moved to Chicago.
 After his partner died of complications related to AIDS in 1988, he began writing.
 During this period, he began going by the name "Hermán G. Carrillo" and eventually "Hache" ("H" in Spanish).
-In his public persona, he fabricated a storyline in which he was born in Santiago de Cuba, Cuba in 1960, emigrated with his family to Spain at the age of seven, and then emigrated to Michigan.
+In his public persona, he fabricated a storyline in which he was born in Santiago de Cuba, Cuba, in 1960, emigrated with his family to Spain at the age of seven, and then emigrated to the Midwest.
 He also claimed to have been a "widely-traveled" child pianist who was "something of a prodigy"; this assertion was also revealed to be false after his death.

 Carroll established a pattern of lying about his life by early adulthood.
 He would frequently fabricate his background to romantic partners and friends, variously claiming that he had attended or graduated from schools he was never admitted to, that he had worked as a sportswriter for a Detroit newspaper and written stories for The New Yorker, or that he had a child with a French woman, and that their child went on to attend the Juilliard School.
 One former partner said, "Herman walked the planet lying, and he might occasionally tell the truth.
 It wasn't malicious – it was a compulsion".

 In or around 1989, Carroll was hired to manage a call center for HBO, where he remained for the following six years.
 The exact reason for his departure was unclear, though he may have been dismissed after his employers discovered he did not have a bachelor's degree, as he had claimed.
 In 1995, he enrolled at DePaul University in Chicago, where he received his B.A. in Spanish and English in 2000.
 It was during this time that he began constructing the H. G. Carrillo persona.
 In 2003, he legally changed his last name to Carrillo, and he went on to receive an MFA from Cornell University in 2007.

-Carroll was gay; he was married to entomologist Dennis vanEngelsdorp, and they lived in the Washington, D.C. suburb of Berwyn Heights, Maryland.
-He had maintained his fabrications throughout his personal life.
+Carroll was gay; he was married to entomologist Dennis vanEngelsdorp, and they lived in the Washington, D.C., suburb of Berwyn Heights, Maryland.
+He had maintained his fabrications throughout his personal life and ensured that his husband never met his family.
 VanEngelsdorp later remarked that "the only true things he ever told me about his life was his birthday and the fact that he was Catholic".